-In March 2015, WNS shareholders authorized a share repurchase program for the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS.
-Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 12 months from April 1, 2015.
-During the three months ended June 30, 2015, the Company purchased 770,000 ADSs in the open market for a total consideration of \$20.7 million (including transaction costs of \$0.04 million).
-The shares underlying these purchased ADSs are being accounted for as treasury stock, at cost.
+In March 2015, our shareholders authorized a share repurchase program for the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS.
+Under the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 12 months from April 1, 2015.
+During the six months ended September 30, 2015, we purchased 1,100,000 ADSs in the open market at the average price per ADS of \$27.65 for a total consideration of \$30.5 million (including transaction costs).
+The shares underlying these purchased ADSs have been accounted for as treasury stock, at cost.
 These share repurchases were funded through cash on hand.
-As at June 30, 2015, the remaining available balance under the shareholders' authorization was 330,000 ADSs, or \$9.9 million at a maximum price of \$30 per ADS.
-We intend to continue to fund the repurchase program with cash on hand.
-We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.